chhsdata/dataplaybook/3_implement.md

 * Maximize appropriate sharing to increase positive outcomes and customer service
 * Ensure privacy and security protections
 * Reduce risk and use of duplicative resources
-* Standardize data use agreements among CHHS departments and offices
+* Standardize data use agreements among CHHS Departments and offices
 * Reduce contracting and data use agreement redundancies

 See the CHHS Data Exchange Agreement, Business Use Case Proposal, and related data sharing materials [in the Resource Library]({{ site.baseurl }}/resource_library#datasharing "CHHS Data Sharing Framework").